 No one does.
 Blood rain.
 Nerve gas.
 This arena isn't just set up for the tributes to kill each other.
 All arenas have some Gamemaker traps, but this one is one big trap.
 Plutarch told us it was deadly.

 I wonder again when he really knew who the tributes would be.
-This isn't set up for scared teenagers who have no loyalties to each other.
+This thing isn't set up for scared teenagers who have no loyalties to each other.
+It's set up to kill trained killers, and to do it no matter what they do.

 We watch them stumbling through the woods.
 Katniss could escape the fog line easily by climbing, but she's trying to help Peeta.
 Finnick is carrying Mags, but I can see him flagging.
 He comes back to help Katniss haul Peeta, but it's no good.
 "I'll have to carry him," he says.
 "Can you take Mags?"